Review · AI Meeting Assistants

 Avoma has the most comprehensive security certifications in this comparison:

-- Meeting consent - bot announces itself when joining calls
+• Bot announces itself when joining calls (meeting consent)

-- Data retention controls - configurable at the account and enterprise level
+• Configurable data retention controls at account and enterprise level

 For Enterprise customers, Avoma offers SSO, custom data retention policies, and advanced audit logging.
 The combination of SOC 2, GDPR, CCPA, and HIPAA makes Avoma the strongest choice for organizations with complex compliance requirements.